-A first goal of this project is to create a modular open-source codebase, with a clean software architecture, modular and documented, which allows the easy development of reading applications on three types of platforms: mobile, desktop and Web.
+The main goal of this project is to create a modular open-source codebase, with a clean software architecture and documentation, which allows the easy development of reading applications on three types of platforms: mobile, desktop and Web.
 Different implementations can therefore share the same architecture, model, interfaces; a developer should therefore be able to switch from one implementation to another without feeling lost.

-All software modules are intended to be, insofar as possible, independent of one or another and can be used independently of the overall framework.
-At the same time, these modules must be designed so that they CAN be easily and seamlessly combined to produce complete reading systems.
+The different software modules composing these toolkits are intended to be, insofar as possible, independent of each other and can be used outside of the overall architecture.
+At the same time, these modules are designed so that they CAN be easily and seamlessly combined to produce complete reading systems.

-For rendering content, this framework leverages the capabilities of modern browser engines and supplement those capabilities with separate modules (polyfills, if you will) that provide additional functionalities.
+For rendering content, these toolkits leverage the capabilities of modern browser engines and supplement those capabilities with modules (polyfills, if you will) that provide additional functionalities.

-Another aspect of this framework is that instead of a “platform-neutral” C++ core, a large part of the mobile framework is implemented in native code, i.e. Swift for the iOS target and Kotlin for the Android target.
+A specific aspect of the mobile toolkits is that instead of a “platform-neutral” C++ core, the codebase is implemented in native code, i.e. Swift for the iOS target and Kotlin for the Android target.
 This enables the use of the most powerful aspects of each native environment and ends up with a small and efficient codebase.
 The Swift and Kotlin toolkits can nevertheless be integrated in applications based on cross-platform frameworks like Flutter and ReactNative.

-This project is therefore split in four parts:
+The Readium project is therefore split in different parts:

 Readium Architecture, a software architecture common to the different implementations.